“Let us make man in our image…” (Genesis 1:26)

 If the main thing in life is to walk in an intimate relationship with God, why aren’t we doing it?
 Someone once said, “If you don’t like being with God now (on earth), what is heaven going to be like for you?”

 Many of us have gotten caught up in the affairs of life.
 Raising children, trying to make a living, building a business, going to church, etc… are things that have clouded our highest calling.
-Let us change our minds and get back to making the “main thing” in life the main thing!
-Let us pursue that intimate relationship with God that He is yearning for.
+Let us change our minds and get back to making the “main thing” in life, the main thing!
+Let us pursue that intimate relationship with God for which He yearns.
 Let us pursue the knowledge of the Holy One.
-His promise is true, “If you seek me with all of your heart, I will let you find me says the Lord.”
+His promise is true, “If you seek me with all of your heart, I will let you find me, says the Lord.”
 Jeremiah 29:13

 Ge 12:2 And I will make of thee a great nation, and I will bless thee, and make thy name great; and thou shalt be a blessing: